MetaFaith: Faithful Natural Language Uncertainty Expression in LLMs: When Can LLMs Faithfully Express Uncertainty via Natural Language?

 \textbf{Models exhibit poor faithfulness without use of special uncertainty elicitation instructions.} When no uncertainty prompt is used (\none), all models perform poorly with \cmfg scores close to or less than 0.5, indicating a tendency toward worse faithfulness than when a random level of decisiveness is exhibited.
 Models often did not generate any expressions of uncertainty, instead producing highly decisive answers with mean decisiveness near 1.0 even when very uncertain, indicating baseline uncertainty expressions are highly unreliable.
 Further analysis of models' decisivenesss and confidence across datasets is provided in \S\ref{app:addlresults}.

 \textbf{Instructing models to exhibit uncertainty where appropriate improves faithfulness, but specific prompt wording is unimportant.} We observe that prompting models to express uncertainty boosts \cmfg by up to 0.2, but the impact of prompt wording is mixed across models, with the best \cmfg scores resulting from different prompts per model.

+Since prompting models to faithfully express uncertainty can be viewed as an instruction-following (IF) task, a portion of such variance may be attributed to differences in models’ IF abilities and associated factors such as model size and training procedure, which are known to also affect confidence expression patterns \citep{zhou-etal-2023-navigating}.
 Across prompts and datasets, models exhibit weak correlation between decisiveness and confidence (Table \ref{tab:4.2addl}).
 Even with the best prompt per dataset LLMs failed to effectively hedge answers when unconfident or convey uncertainty when confident, suggesting that while prompting models to express uncertainty is a viable path to improve faithful calibration, obtaining systematic improvements is difficult.
 Additional analysis of the relative impact of each elicitation prompt can be seen in \S\ref{app:addlresults}.

 \textbf{Model type, size, and post-training moderately impact faithful calibration. } Across datasets, proprietary models tend to display stronger faithful calibration versus open-source counterparts.
 Yet dataset-level variation is high, and large open-source models such as Qwen2.5-72B-Instruct achieve comparable average performance.
 We find that model size weakly helps within model families, while LLMs of similar sizes from different families exhibit comparable faithfulness.
 On the other hand, better general capabilities do not necessarily associate with improved \cmfg.
 For example, Tulu3 is often more reluctant to express uncertainty versus Llama3.1 despite prompting, suggesting the influence of post-training procedure and data mixture.
 Base models (Qwen2.5-7B, Llama3.1-8B) exhibit weaker faithfulness than instruction-tuned variants, while Tulu3 achieves progressively higher \cmfg when advancing through SFT, DPO, and RLVR training.
 These results suggest RL may be important in enabling models to adhere to uncertainty elicitation prompts for improved faithfulness, despite potential tendency to mimic human language use \citep{zhou-etal-2023-navigating}.